"Get Your Worry-Free Jet Fan Installation Even If You've Had Problems With Other Contractors In The Past"

 Q. What if it rains?

 A. Spring and summer rains usually start and stop a lot.
 We just plan on arriving as close to appointment time as usual and if it is actually raining hard when we get there, we will do the inside work first, if it does not stop while we are waiting, we may have to reschedule the outside portion of the work.
-Safety is of utmost importance to our technicians and we will determine if we can proceed in less than ideal weather, but usually a little sporadic light rain will not stop us unless the roof is extremely steep or there is lightning.
+Safety is of utmost importance to the Jet Fan Man and we will determine if we can proceed in less than ideal weather, but usually a little sporadic light rain will not stop us unless the roof is extremely steep or there is lightning.
 Snow and ice on the roof may also make our work unsafe and thereby indicate the scheduling of a return date.

 Q. What about service under the Jet Fan Warranty?

 A. The service remains the same.
 When you call, we will try to help you determine if there really is something wrong with your Jet Fan, because problems are very rare.
-If you decide there is something wrong, we will send a technician to check it out.
+If you decide there is something wrong, we will send the Jet Fan Man to check it out.
 If there is nothing wrong with your Jet Fan when we arrive to repair it, there may be a small show up fee to cover fuel and service.
-Under the Jet Fan warranty you do not have to pay anything for any repairs needed and made by Jet Fan Authorized Technician within the first two years after Jet Fan installed it for you.
+Under the Jet Fan warranty you do not have to pay anything for any repairs needed and made the Jet Fan Man within the first two years after Jet Fan installed it for you.
 Any repairs or replacements after that are pro-rated according to the written warranty you received at the time of installation.
 If you think there is something wrong with your Jet Fan, you can shut it off with the switch we install on original attic fan installations.
 The switch is usually next to your attic light fixture.
 If your Jet Fan was installed by us as a replacement to an attic fan you already had installed previously by others; there may not be a switch because other attic fan installers seldom provide a switch.